renatosanmartin/release-note-tests/README.md

 # release-note-tests

-This is a random text: asdasdasd
+This is a random text: Hola hola!